 Better yet – check out co-working spaces that are becoming popular in many areas.
 Most have a day or drop-in rates, so you can plan to go there a few days a month to work or collaborate with others who are one-person companies.

 The whole idea of getting out of your home office is to combat the cabin fever you might feel but also to give yourself a reason to make yourself presentable.
-Before I started leaving the house a few times a week I would get up, and get started working and before I know it, it was 2 pm and I hadn't showered let alone gotten out of my pjs.
+Before I started leaving the house a few times a week, I would get up and get started working, and before I knew it, it was 2 pm, and I hadn’t showered, let alone gotten out of my PJs.

 Set Boundaries and Routines

-When I first started my business, boundaries was the toughest thing I had to do.
-I was letting everyone else dictate my day and work style, and found that after a while I was a little bitter and defeated.
-That's when I realized that I needed a robust set of dos and don'ts in my day.
+When I started my business, boundaries were the most challenging thing I had to do.
+I was letting everyone else dictate my day and work style and found that I was a little bitter and defeated after a while.
+That’s when I realized I needed a robust set of dos and don’ts in my day.

 I generally don’t pick up the phone when it rings unless it’s a scheduled call.
 Not that I don’t want to talk to people, but I’m usually in a creative space and don’t want to lose the mojo.
 So I changed the message on my office phone to reflect that.
 And I don’t take calls unless they are on the schedule or it’s from my family and friends.

 And texts.
-They are reserved for real emergencies and are sparse at that.
-End of story.
+They are reserved for real emergencies and are sparse at the—end of the story.

 Email is a whole other animal.
-I took a tip from a friend and only check email twice per day.
+I took a tip from a friend and only checked emails twice per day.
 Once late morning and once before I end my day.
 My clients can get to me on Asana, my project management application.
-By curtailing distractions, I can better plan my day and factor in any last minute changes that come up with scheduled client work.
+By curtailing distractions, I can better plan my day and factor in any last-minute changes that come up with scheduled client work.

 And my scheduling app is the only way you get on my calendar for an appointment.
-Whether you're a potential client, new partnership or a consulting client, if you don't schedule some time, then I'm not available.
-This helps everyone respect my time including me.
-I've set different appointments for different needs, but in the end, this is how I plan my day.
+Whether you’re a potential client, a new partnership, or a consulting client, if you don’t schedule some time, then I’m not available.
+This helps everyone respect my time, including me.
+I’ve set different appointments for different needs, but in the end, this is how I plan my day.

-But boundaries aren't limited to clients or appointments.
-They also include time spent on social media channels, purchases I make for my business, events I schedule for the month.
-I pick what's important to me and my well being and create a set of guidelines to live by.
+But boundaries aren’t limited to clients or appointments.
+They also include time spent on social media channels, purchases I make for my business, and events I schedule for the month.
+I pick what’s important to me and my well-being and create a set of guidelines to live by.

-If I'm at an event, I make sure that I set aside a little alone time to take in everything I've learned, reflect on the people I've met and to allow myself some space to recharge.
-I consider myself an introverted extrovert, so I make the most of the room and the people but then I need some time to put myself and my mental well being first.
+If I’m at an event, I make sure that I set aside a little alone time to take in everything I’ve learned, reflect on the people I’ve met, and allow myself some space to recharge.
+I consider myself an introverted extrovert, so I make the most of the room and the people, but then I need time to put myself and my mental well-being first.

 And remember I just talked about the 2 pm shower?
-I have a morning routine too, and that includes getting up, exercising, reading, showering to make myself presentable and eating breakfast before I even considering starting my work day.
+I have a morning routine too, and that includes getting up, exercising, reading, showering to make myself presentable, and eating breakfast before I even consider starting my workday.

 Plan Your Week and Your Days

-My weekly planning begins on Monday because I find that's what works for me, but I've found that having Sunday as a day of reflection helps me to stay on track.
+My weekly planning begins on Sunday evening because I find that’s what works for me, and I’ve found that having Sunday as a day of reflection helps me to stay on track.
 I also use both a paper and digital planning system.

-Each day, at the end of the day, I revisit what I've accomplished and started the next day's plan.
-By treating each day as it's own instead of by client or business projects I've found that I get a better idea of where my distractions are and keep me from getting bogged down throughout my day.
+Each day, at the end of the day, I revisit what I’ve accomplished and start the next day’s plan.
+By treating each day as its own instead of by client or business projects, I’ve found that I get a better idea of where my distractions are and keep me from getting bogged down throughout my day.

 Be Flexible When Working From Home

-We started our businesses and worked from home so that we can have freedom in our day and lives.
-This freedom must allow for you to be flexible when you need it to be.
+We started our businesses and worked from home so that we could have freedom in our day and lives.
+This freedom must allow you to be flexible when you need it to be.
 So that means if you want to take a day off, take the day off.
-Or if an emergency arises, like say a power outage, deal with it without stress and anxiety.
+Or if an emergency arises, like a power outage, deal with it without stress and anxiety.

-When you're a company of one small thing can throw you off, like a sick day.
-So remember to build in some flexibility time to your week or month so that you can take a few hours for a leisurely lunch with your bestie or spend an extra day exploring the new town that I'm passing through.
+One small thing can throw you off, like a sick day when you’re a company of one.
+So remember to build some flexibility time to your week or month so that you can take a few hours for a leisurely lunch with your best friend or spend an extra day exploring the new town I’m passing through.

-Flexibility also means changing up a routine or process to continue to improve it.
+Flexibility also means changing a routine or process to continue improving it.

 Working from home doesn’t mean you have to be alone.
 And if you’re struggling or feeling overwhelmed by making things work, start with one change or pick one item from above and make it yours.